Genomics in Palliative Care

 If genomic testing is required in the future, this will be discussed with the patient/family prior to initiating testing.
 This is because it is important that the patient/family understands potential implications of genomic testing and gives informed consent before testing is activated

-Genomic testing can only be offered to patients who meet eligibility criteria outlined in the National Genomic Test Directory (NGTD).
-However, our knowledge and understanding of genomics is constantly improving and the NGTD is regularly updated.
+Genomic testing can only be offered according to eligibility criteria outlined in the National Genomic Test Directory.
+However, our knowledge and understanding of genomics is constantly improving and the National Genomic Test Directory is regularly updated.
 It may be possible for your patient’s stored DNA sample to undergo genomic testing in the future even if they don’t currently qualify for testing.
-It is important to ensure that patients and families are aware that storing a DNA sample does not guarantee that the family will be offered testing.

 Our patient leaflet explains the benefits and limitations of DNA Banking.
+We recommend sharing the leaflet after having a conversation with the patient/family.
+Download the patient leaflet using the button above the FAQs.

 It is important that the patient and their family understands the possible benefits and limitations of DNA Banking.
 It is especially important that they appreciate that storing a DNA sample now does not guarantee that they will be offered genomic testing in the future.